-9. Potential bushfire research and trial areas.
+10. Potential bushfire research and trial areas.

-Potential bushfire research areas in relation to pine plantation protection and salvage include:
+Potential bushfire research areas in relation to pine and hardwood plantation protection and salvage include:

-- Early first thinning at age 10 years. - Periodic fertilising post T1 to assist in maximising growth and value, crown closure and forest floor weed control. - Potential safe long term gel retardant products to set up improved fire breaks. - Refined plantation layout. - Blackberry control and blackberry rust initiatives. - Breakdown products to reduce plantation floor mulch/ duff and fertilise trees, lowering the C:N ratio, potential breakdown products. - Where authorised, add safe and suitable additions to the spray on salvage dumps to minimise log degrade.
+Early first thinning at age 10 years.

+- Periodic fertilising post T1 to assist in maximising growth and value, crown closure and forest floor weed control. - The effects of various plantation operations on fire behaviour, eg leaving unburnt heaps and windrows, thinning system types and the spatial arrangement of the harvesting debris / slash. - Potential safe long term gel retardant products to set up improved fire breaks. - Refined plantation layout. - Blackberry control and blackberry rust initiatives. - Breakdown products to reduce plantation floor mulch/ duff and fertilise trees, lowering the C:N ratio, potential breakdown products. - Where authorised, add safe and suitable additions to the spray on salvage dumps to minimise log degrade.
 Using products such as titanium oxide applied to log surfaces absorb the least amount of water by creating the hydrophobic barrier, possibly increasing fungal resistance. - Trial dipping logs in an environmentally safe solution that delays blue stain and log degrade. - Trial covering salvaged logs to reduce water entry. - Explore developing markets for blue stain timber. - Other areas as nominated

-10. Other related matters.
+11. Other related matters.

-One potential idea is that important pine plantations could be classified as critical protection zones requiring cooperative hazard reduction burning with land holders in the nominated adjacent forested zones, in cooperation with the forest owner personnel.
+One potential idea is that important pine and hardwood plantations could be classified as critical protection zones requiring cooperative hazard reduction burning with land holders in the nominated adjacent forested zones, in cooperation with the forest owner personnel.
 If done right, this can be a win win.